COVID-19: travel health notice for all travellers

 The decision to travel is the sole responsibility of the traveller.
 The traveller is also responsible for his or her own personal safety.

 Be prepared.
 Do not expect medical services to be the same as in Canada.
 Pack a travel health kit, especially if you will be travelling away from major city centres.

-Canada and Costa Rica are signatories to the European Convention on the Transfer of Sentenced Persons, which enables a Canadian imprisoned in Costa Rica to request to be transferred to Canada to complete the sentence in a Canadian prison.
+Canada and Costa Rica are signatories to the Convention on the Transfer of Sentenced Persons.
+This enables a Canadian imprisoned in Costa Rica to request a transfer to a Canadian prison to complete a sentence.
 The transfer requires the agreement of both Canadian and Costa Rican authorities.

 If you violate Costa Rica’s laws, even unknowingly, you may be expelled, arrested or imprisoned.

 Penalties for possession, use or trafficking of illegal drugs are severe.
 Convicted offenders can expect lengthy jail sentences or heavy fines.

 Child sex tourism